 - 1. The provider's usual and customary charge, - 2.
-A fee from the Mississippi Medicaid statewide uniform dental fee schedule in effect July 1, 2018, or - 3.
-The fiftieth (50th) percentile fee reflected in the 2019 National Dental Advisory Service (NDAS) Fee Report.
+A fee from the Mississippi Medicaid statewide uniform dental fee schedule in effect July 1, 2018. - 3.
+The fiftieth (50th) percentile fee reflected in the 2019 National Dental Advisory Service (NDAS) Fee Report, or - 4.
+The fiftieth (50th) percentile fee reflected in the most current NDAS Fee Report for any new dental or orthodontic services not previously priced.